grpc/proposal/A32-xds-circuit-breaking.md

 - `max_requests_per_connection` (in `Cluster` configuration): lifetime limit of maximum requests for a single upstream connection.
 No valuable use case for gRPC.

-Some of the above parameters may be reconsidered for gRPC xDS circuit breaking after we get more feedback and inquiries.